5calls/5calls/Readme.md

 - [Install hugo](https://gohugo.io/installation/) if not already installed

-For development:
+  - `yarn build-js` will build the react components and move the js files into the hugo directories 1x

+**For development:**
 - start hugo with `hugo server`
 - move to react folder with `cd react`
   - make sure yarn is up-to-date with `yarn`
-  - then rebuild the js with `yarn build-js`

 - Build the react components:
-  - `yarn build-js` will build the react components and move the js files into the hugo directories 1x
-  - For development, run `yarn build-js-watch` to rebuild on every change
+  - For development, run `yarn build-js-dev` to rebuild on every change.
+Please note that to pick up the new JS you will unfortunately have to reload the web page, we don't support live reload.
+If you are still not seeing your changes try a hard reload (shift+cmd+r).
 - Fetch the current 5 Calls content
   - `yarn build-content` will fetch the latest topics and build hugo content files in the right place
 - Build and deploy hugo